-The Organization's board-designated endowment which is not included in the table above has a balance of \$89,413 as described in Note 3.
+The Organization's board-designated endowment which is not included in the table above has a balance of \$205,954 and \$89,413 for the years ended December 31, 2020 and 2019, respectively, as described in Note 3.
 Although the Organization does not intend to spend from this board-designated endowment, these amounts could be made available if necessary.